GoogleCloudPlatform/kms-integrations/README.md

 ## Cloud KMS CNG Provider

-NOTE: the CNG provider is currently in public preview.

 The CNG provider exposes cryptographic and key management capabilities from Google Cloud KMS using the [CNG](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-portal) API.